one-among-us/web/src/assets/tdor-comments-head-en.md

-[!Note] The TDOV party has been broadcast.
-[Click here](profile/tdor) to view the messages received.
+[!Note] The Transgender Day of Visibility Gala would like to thank everyone for their messages.
+To view the message, please [click here](profile/tdor).